The 21St CIEP Gathers Global Talents For Future Innovation Development

+(MENAFN- ACN NewsWire) The 21st CIEP Gathers Global Talents for Future Innovation Development

-(MENAFN- GlobeNewsWire - Nasdaq) SHENZHEN, CHINA, Sept.
-21, 2023 (GLOBE NEWSWIRE) -- The Conference on International Exchange of Professionals (hosted by the Shenzhen Center for International Exchange of Personnel, referred to as "the CIEP") is a national, internationalized and comprehensive exhibition co-hosted by the Ministry of Science and Technology of the PR.China and the Shenzhen Municipal People's Government.
+SHENZHEN, CHINA, Sept 21, 2023 - (ACN Newswire) - The Conference on International Exchange of Professionals (hosted by the Shenzhen Center for International Exchange of Personnel, referred to as "the CIEP") is a national, internationalized and comprehensive exhibition co-hosted by the Ministry of Science and Technology of the PR.China and the Shenzhen Municipal People's Government.
 It is focused on international technological innovation and international talent resources exchange.
 The 21st CIEP was successfully held in Shenzhen from April 15 to 16, 2023, themed "Promoting scientific and technological innovation, seeking common development and benefiting global talents".
 The CIEP adopted a new model the "dual-engine" with offline and online model, featuring five main sections including Opening Ceremony, Forums, Exhibition and Negotiation, Talent Recruitment, and Theme Activities.
 It also offered three major online services: Virtual Exhibition Hall, Project Matchmaking (Experts Online system), and Online Recruitment.

 The CIEP held 60 forums and activities, attracted 948 professional organizations and institutions from 28 countries and regions, with nearly ten thousand domestic and foreign government representatives, scholars, and high-end talents participating.
 320 exhibitors brought 608 projects and 395 products to the conference, more than 53,000 visitors attended in two days.
 Nearly a hundred domestic and foreign media have concentrated on extensive coverage of the conference, with over 10 million media exploitation and 5.5 million live broadcast in the opening ceremony.